Tremolecia

+Tremolecia is a small genus of lichen-forming fungi in the family Hymeneliaceae.
+Its two accepted species form thin crusts on rock and are recognised by their dark, cup-shaped fruiting bodies (apothecia).
+The better-known species, Tremolecia atrata, is widespread on iron-rich rocks in mountainous and arctic regions.

 Taxonomy

 The genus was circumscribed by the French lichenologist Maurice Choisy in 1953.
+Choisy characterized Tremolecia by its (centrally raised) or somewhat (brain-like, with wavy folds) apothecia, rather small spores occurring eight per ascus, and very short, straight (asexual spores produced in flask-shaped structures).
+He also compared the genus with Gyrothecium.

 Description

 Tremolecia species are crustose lichens, appearing as a thin crust-like growth on its without a protective outer layer.
 The —the photosynthetic partner in this symbiotic relationship—is a single-celled green alga with nearly spherical to completely spherical cells measuring 7–14 by 6–13 micrometres.